joseiguti/mm-front-components/README.base.md

-# Web Monorepo UI Components
+# mm-front-components

-Welcome to **Web Monorepo UI Components**, a library of reusable components for React projects.
+Welcome to **mm-front-components**, a library of reusable components for React projects.

 ## Table of Contents